NERC approves tariff increase for DisCos in Rivers, Lagos, Jos, others

-Electricity distribution companies in Nigeria have been permitted to increase their tariff rates across Rivers, Plateau, Kano, Kaduna, Lagos and Ibadan.
+- Various electricity distribution companies in six different state of the country have been handed the approval to increase their consumer tariff

+- The approval was given to the DISCOs in a document released by the Nigerian Electricity Regulatory Commission (NERC)

+- According to the NERC, the new electricity tariff is programmed to work from July 1, 2021, to June 30, 2026

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!